© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Hackthorn medieval settlement and cultivation remains is a scheduled monument protected by Historic England under reference 1020197.
 View the official record →

-Hackthorn medieval settlement and cultivation remains is a designated ancient monument in Lincolnshire comprising the archaeological evidence of a medieval village and its associated field systems.
+Hackthorn medieval settlement and cultivation remains is a designated ancient monument in Lincolnshire comprising the archaeological evidence of medieval occupation and associated agricultural land use.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020197.

 Hackthorn medieval settlement and cultivation remains is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020197.